-Fat FIRE (Financial Independence Retire Early) is being able to live it up in retirement without having to sacrifice your spending to survive without a job.
+Fat FIRE (Financial Independence Retire Early) is being able to live it up in retirement without having to sacrifice your spending.

 Fat FIRE allows you to:

-* Live in the most expensive cities in the world which all have wonderful culture, food, nightlife, entertainment, schools, and arts
+- Live in the most expensive cities in the world, which all have wonderful culture, food, nightlife, entertainment, schools, arts, and better weather

-Fat FIRE different from Lean FIRE, where individuals cut their expenses to the bare bones in order to survive.
+Fat FIRE is at the opposite end from Lean FIRE.
+Lean FIRE is where individuals cut their expenses to the bare bones in order to survive.

 Lean FIRE examples include:

-* Living in a low cost area of the country where it's pretty homogenous
+- Living in a low cost area of the country where it's more homogenous

-There's NOTHING wrong with Lean FIRE.
-Having a minimalist lifestyle while doing what you want is great.
-Fat FIRE and Lean FIRE are simply two ends of the early retirement spectrum.
-In between is
+There's nothing wrong with Lean FIRE.
+Having a minimalist lifestyle in retirement while doing what you want is great.
+Fat FIRE and Lean FIRE are simply two ends of the financial independence early retirement spectrum, a movement I helped launch in 2009.

-Barista FIRE, where an early retire works a part-time job or forces their partner or spouse to work a part-time or full-time job for extra income and benefits.
+In between is Barista FIRE.
+Barista FIRE is where an early retiree works a part-time job or forces their partner or spouse to work a part-time or full-time job for extra income and benefits.

 How Much You Need To Fat FIRE